Ad Inspector

 |---|---|

-| Selected? | True/ False indicating whether this ad was selected for insertion into the ad break. |
+| Selected? | True/False indicating whether this ad was selected for insertion into the ad break. |

-| Break # | Which ad break the ad belong to, 0-indexed. |
+| Break # | Which ad break the ad belongs to, 0-indexed. |

-| Ad # | Position of the ad within the ad break, 0-index.
-For example, a break # of 0 and an Ad # of 2 indicates the ad was the third ad inserted into the first ad break. |
+| Ad # | Position of the ad within the ad break, 0-indexed.
+For example, a break # of 0 and an Ad # of 2 indicates the ad was the third ad inserted into the first break. |

 | Initial Ad ID | ID of this ad as found in the initial/primary ad response (the top-level parent in the case of wrappers).
-Otherwise, this will often be the same as the Ad ID. |
+Otherwise, this is often the same as the Ad ID. |

 | Ad ID | ID of this ad as found in the ad response. |

-| Creative ID | ID of the ad asset / creative, as found in the ad response. |
+| Creative ID | ID of the ad asset/creative, as found in the ad response. |

 | Duration | Duration of the ad asset, in seconds. |

-| Fallback? | True/ False indicating whether this ad was a fallback ad.
-Fallback ads are used as backup ads in the case other ads are unusable. |
+| Fallback? | True/False indicating whether this ad was a fallback ad.
+Fallback ads are used as backups when other ads are unusable. |

 | Asset Status | Displays the status of the ad asset in the Uplynk system.
-Clicking the button will play the ad if its status is ‘OK’. |
+Selecting the button plays the ad if its status is 'OK'. |

 Beacons